-There’s a big difference between having a sales goal and having a sales system.
-A goal is just a number on a spreadsheet; a system is the repeatable, data-driven engine you build to hit that number consistently.
-Any company can pick an ambitious revenue target, but high-growth companies focus on creating the framework that makes achieving it inevitable.
+That ambitious sales goal on your spreadsheet?
+It’s just a number without a system to back it up.
+A system is the repeatable, data-driven engine you build to hit your targets consistently, turning hope into a concrete plan.
+While any team can set a big goal, the ones that actually win are those that focus on the framework.
 This is the essence of strategic sales target management.
-It’s about moving beyond simply setting a quota and instead building a comprehensive process for tracking progress, coaching your team, and making smart adjustments along the way.
-This guide will show you how to build that system.
+It’s about moving beyond simply setting a quota and instead building a complete process for tracking progress, coaching your team, and making smart adjustments.
+This guide shows you how to build that system.

 Key Takeaways